pahihu/mumps/doc/manual.md

 the server MUMPS environment and the corresponding local MUMPS jobs get lost remote LOCKs errors.

-The default timeout for sending replies from the server environment to the client environments is 30 seconds.
-If the server environment cannot deliver the reply the message is dropped.
+There is no timeout for sending replies from the server environment to the client environments.
+You can set the timeout with the start parameter `-t`.
+The timeout parameter is in seconds, -1 means no timeout.
+You can query the send timeout value from the system parameter `DGP_SEND_TIMEOUT`.
+If the server cannot send a reply to a client, the event is logged in the netdaemon log file.

-The default receive timeout in the client environment is 30 seconds.
-If the client environment cannot get a reply from the server environment an error is returned.
+There is no timeout for receiving server replies in the client environment.
+You can set the timeout with the system parameter `DGP_RECV_TIMEOUT`.
+The timeout parameter is in seconds, -1 means no timeout.
+If the client does not receive a reply from a server and the timeout parameter is set, it results in an error on the client side.

 ### MUMPS environment replicas